nanddeepn/nanddeepn.github.io/_posts/2020-03-19-rich-text-control-in-spfx.md

 ## Define State

-Define a state to represent an item in the “RichText” SharePoint list.
+Define a state to represent an item in the "RichText" SharePoint list.

 ```typescript
 export interface IRichTextControlState {